dqops/dqo/docs/data-sources/trino.md

+---
+title: How to activate data observability for Trino
+---
-# Trino
+# How to activate data observability for Trino
-Read this guide to learn how to connect DQOps to Trino from the UI, command-line interface, or directly in YAML files.
-All parameters are documented.
+Read this guide to learn how to connect DQOps to Trino from the UI, command-line interface, or directly in YAML files, and activate monitoring.

 ## Overview